IT-Learn-official/IT-Learn/TO_DO-EN.md

 - [ ] Mascot is too big (can’t read all the text because of this)

-- [ ] Moon and sun icons for dark mode toggle are upside down (after refresh it is normal until you press it

 - [ ] Border around quizzes behaves strangely due to the amount of text inside

 - [ ] Text under ‘Toegankelijkheid’ in HTML goes off-screen